mwerezak/sphinx-lang/README.md

 # Safe Rust FFI

-Because Sphinx is implemented entirely in Safe Rust, it should be possible to provide a completely safe FFI with Rust code.
+Because Sphinx is (mostly) implemented in Safe Rust, it should be possible to provide a completely safe FFI with Rust code.
 This would allow a host Rust application to gain the capabilities of an embedded dynamic scripting language.

 As a long term goal I would like to also leverage the rlua bindings to provide a Lua FFI in Sphinx, as well.

+# Syntax

+Sphinx is not a Lua or Python clone, though it's syntax draws inspiration from both of these languages (much more so from Lua than from Python).
+My goal is to have a lightweight, expressive language.
+At the same time, I also want the language runtime to be fast, and the design of the language has centered around balancing these goals.

+At the present moment, nearly complete syntax highlighting is available for users of Sublime Text - just copy `sphinx.sublime-syntax` into your user packages directory.
+If you use a different text editor and want syntax highlighting for Sphinx, feel free to drop a request on GitHub.
+Getting the language working is my first priority, but I don't mind taking a look at it.